Board of Directors

 Skills and requisites for office

-In 2022, the Board had four training sessions on the following topics:
+In 2023, the Board was provided with eight training sessions on the following topics:

 Additional regular risk focused sessions include the periodical review of the Own Risk and Solvency Assessment (ORSA) Report, the Risk Appetite Framework, the periodical reporting on solvency position and the risk management system as well as additional deep dives on selected risks (ie. climate risk, operational risks, etc.).
 More details on Group Risk Appetite and Own Risk and ORSA can be found in Group Risk Report included in the Annual Integrated Report and Consolidated Financial Statement.